CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 ### Root Tiles

-Multiple tilesets using this extension can be combined by using parent tileset referring to one or more external tilesets using `3DTILES_implicit_tiling` as the children of the root tile.
-Such a configuration can be used to represent structures like double-headed quadtrees in formats such as [TMS](https://wiki.osgeo.org/wiki/Tile_Map_Service_Specification) and [quantized-mesh](https://github.com/CesiumGS/quantized-mesh) and six-headed quadtrees in tiling schemes such as [S2geometry](https://s2geometry.io/).
+Multiple tilesets using this extension can be combined by using a "base" tileset referring to one or more external tilesets using `3DTILES_implicit_tiling` as the children of the root tile.
+Such a configuration can be useful in representing structures like double-headed quadtrees in formats such as [TMS](https://wiki.osgeo.org/wiki/Tile_Map_Service_Specification) and [quantized-mesh](https://github.com/CesiumGS/quantized-mesh) and six-headed quadtrees in tiling schemes such as [S2geometry](https://s2geometry.io/).

-When the tileset is using the `3DTILES_implicit_tiling` extension, the runtime should ignore the `root` property of the `tileset.json`.
+When a tileset is using the `3DTILES_implicit_tiling` extension, the runtime should ignore the `root` property of the `tileset.json`.

 ### Levels